 - SPDR Barclays Capital Investment Grade Floating Rate ETF (FLRN)

-Pacific Asset Enhanced Floating Rate ETF (FLRT)
+- Pacific Asset Enhanced Floating Rate ETF (FLRT)

-Keep in mind that in the United States FRNs are often offered by companies rated below investment grade.
-As a result, many floating rate funds have a similar degree of risk as high yield bonds funds – but without the high yield.
+Note that in the United States, FRNs are often offered by companies rated below investment grade.
+As a result, many floating-rate funds have a similar degree of risk as high yield bond funds, but without the high yield.
 Be alert to this potential risk before making any investment in a fund, ETF, or individual security.

 Some diversified bond mutual funds also invest in floating-rate securities.
 Unless the fund is specifically designated as a floating rate fund, these bonds typically make up only a small segment of the portfolio.
 Managers often use them as a way to protect the fund when they expect that rates are going to rise.

-The Pros and Cons of Floating Rate Securities
+Pros and Cons of Floating-Rate Securities

-The advantage of floating rate bonds, compared to traditional bonds, is that interest rate risk is largely removed from the equation.
+The advantage of floating-rate bonds, compared to traditional bonds, is that interest rate risk is largely removed from the equation.
 While an owner of a fixed-rate bond can suffer if prevailing interest rates rise, floating rate notes will pay higher yields if prevailing rates go up.
 As a result, they will tend to perform better than traditional bonds when interest rates are rising.